Print

 Focus: Participatory design, project management, strategic alignment, and ethnographically inspired techniques.
 Purpose: To develop a method based on sensible, general, and workable guidelines for the introduction of new IT into an organization.

-Funding: 2.9 million kr. research grant from the Centre of Information Technology; 0.2 million kr. research grant from Danish Radio Corporation; 0.1 million kr. research grant from Danish Film Institute.
+Funding: 2.9 million kr. research grant from the Centre of Information Technology; 0.2 million kr. research grant from the Danish Radio Corporation; 0.1 million kr. research grant from the Danish Film Institute.

 Researchers: 3 senior researchers from RUC.